Zero Carb Cloud Bread Recipe

 The ketogenic diet is a very low-carb, high-fat diet similar to the Atkins diet.

+It requires you to drastically reduce your carb intake so that your body is in a metabolic state known as ketosis.
 Once your body runs out of fuel (sugar), it will start to break down fat for energy.
 And this results in weight loss.

+The health benefit is that the keto diet reduces your blood sugar and insulin levels.
 Plus, when your body burns fat for energy, the fat also turns into ketones in the liver.
 These ketones give your brain energy.

 We’ve got lots of easy and delicious keto recipes like our keto strawberry cheesecake, keto pizza crust, and low carb cheesecake